All Episodes

 The morning update.

-The nomination of Sam Alito's now before the entire Senate, and the windbags are blowing again.
+The nomination of Sam Alito is now before the entire Senate, and the windbags are blowing again.

-Senator Kennedy, the head windbag for the Democrats smear campaign, declared the vote to be one of the most important in history, one that would affect America for generations.
+Senator Kennedy, the head windbag for the Democrat smear campaign, declared the vote to be one of the most important in history, one that would affect America for generations.

 Dick Durbin claimed it's civil rights, women's rights, human rights, workers' rights, all at stake.

-Senator Turbin called Sandra Day O'Connor the most important woman in America, because in the last ten years she provided a swing vote in 148 Supreme Court cases.
+Senator Turbin called Sandra Day O'Connor the most important woman in America because in the last 10 years she provided a swing vote in 148 Supreme Court cases.

 So I have a question for those of you who go to the polls and put your life and your liberty and your happiness in these Democrats' hands.

-If Sam Alito's America is really an America where ten-year-old girls are going to get strip searched, where George Bush will become the unchecked dictator, where the balance of law will be tipped to the wealthy capitalist industrialist pigs at the expense of the poor, the helpless, and the weak.
+If Sam Alito's America is really an America where 10-year-old girls are going to get strip searched, where George Bush will become the unchecked dictator, where the balance of law will be tipped to the wealthy capitalist industrialist pigs at the expense of the poor, the helpless, and the weak, then why aren't the Democrats going all out to stop this guy if he's that bad and if he's going to ruin the country, if he's going to take us down a path from which we'll never recover?

 Why aren't you going all out to stop him from destroying the country you profess to love?